 There are few things as delicious or as comforting as a warm homemade dessert.
 These Easy Apple Fritters are a home run any time of the year!

 The weather here in Pennsylvania is having an identity crisis.
 This February was wild!
-Cold a few days (we even finally had some snow), warm quite a few days and almost hot on one or two.
-If you ask me…I want it cold (like its supposed to be) and I want snow…a few times…at least 2 footers!
+Cold a few days (we even finally had some snow), warm quite a few days and almost hot on one or two days, it was so “off”.
+If you ask me…I want it cold (like its supposed to be) and I want snow…a few times…at least 2 footers each time!

 To me, comfort foods are like a warm snuggly blanket, a new pair of slippers or a great big bear hug from someone you love.
 These easy Apple Fritters are high up on that list!

-Just a few pantry staples and a handful of apples will yield you warm, fragrant, decadent Apple Fritters.
-These are worth every calorie, you can easily justify eating a few because of the apples (at least that’s what I tell myself).
+Just a few pantry staples and a handful of apples are all you need to earn yourself warm, fragrant, decadent Apple Fritters.
+These are worth every calorie, you can easily justify eating a few because of the apples…right, after all “an apple a day” (at least that’s what I tell myself, haha).

 The way I see it, a homemade sweet of some sort beats a pre-packaged cookie, sweet, candy or (gasp) Tastycake.
 As a gal from Philly…talking any kind of trash on any sort of Tastycake can get me into trouble, lol!